rstudio/rsconnect/tests/testthat/_snaps/deploymentTarget.md

       Error in `deploymentTarget()`:
       !
 Found multiple accounts for `server` = "foo".
       Please disambiguate by setting `account`.
-      i Known account names are "ron" and "john".
+      i Known account names are "john" and "ron".

 # errors/prompts if multiple deployments